assist-project/dtls-fuzzer/README.md

 Finally, visualizing models or even exporting them to .pdf requires installing the [graphviz library][graphviz].
 It is assumed that the 'dot' utility is located in the system PATH.

+In a nutshell, the advised pre-requisites are:

+    - recent Linux distribution
+    - dual-core CPU or stronger
+    -  >= 4 GB RAM
+    - JVM (>=) 8, maven
+    - graphviz

 ## Installing dtls-fuzzer
-Run the prepare script which will deploy the local .jars dtls-fuzzer depends to your local maven repository, then install the tool itself.
+Run the prepare script which will deploy the local .jars **dtls-fuzzer** depends to your local maven repository, then install the tool itself.
 Thus on a POSIX system would be:

     > bash prepare.sh